similie/hyphen-command-center/README.md

 through the configured SIBLING_API_URL.

 It communicates over REST and SSE to handle:

-• Device registration and firmware builds
+- Device registration and firmware builds (HyphenOS but can be adopted for other build systems)
-• MQTT message streams
+- MQTT message streams
-• Configuration sync and telemetry visualization
+- Configuration sync and telemetry visualization

 All authenticated API calls use JWT tokens managed via the Ellipsies session layer.